barronh/pyrsig/docs/source/api.rst

 Ask questions, suggest features or view source code `on GitHub`_.

-If an issue arrises please post on the `GitHub` issues.
+If an issue arises please post on the `GitHub` issues.

 .. _on GitHub: https://github.com/barronh/pyrsig